-The Gazelle Edge is an exercise glider you have seen advertised in late night infomercials.
-It’s not really an elliptical but people get drawn in by the cheap price and the wild claims of effective workouts.
+The Gazelle Edge is an exercise glider you may have seen advertised in late night infomercials.
+It’s not really an elliptical machine by any stretch but people get drawn in by the cheap price and the wild claims of effective workouts.

 The feedback display on the fitness computer shows speed, distance, time, and approximate calories burned.
 The console requires two AAA batteries.

 Tony Little’s Gazelle Edge is a very simple glider.
 There are no built in workout programs, no resistance levels, no real elliptical pattern...just a simple back and forth motion.

 The electronics are pretty lame: you won’t be the first person to wonder how the feedback can have anything close to an “accurate” measurement for distance and speed, much less the number of calories burned.
 At least the time is accurate.

 User reviews give the Gazelle thumbs up for being easy to use, but for cons, they remark that there is no real toning achieved and the heavy frame makes it hard to move.